 Explore it on Goodreads or Amazon.

-Other books by this author include Deadly Promises, Untraceable, Unspeakable, Snapped, Twisted, Scorched, Exposed, Thread of Fear
+Other books by this author which I have reviewed include Deadly Promises, Untraceable, Unspeakable, Snapped, Twisted, Scorched, Exposed, Thread of Fear

 by Kathy Davie